puppetlabs-toy-chest/libral/README.md

     ralsh service crond ensure=stopped
 ```

+The default output from `ralsh` is meant for human consumption and looks a
+lot like Puppet.
+It is also possible to have `ralsh` produce
+[JSON output](doc/ralsh-json-output.md) by passing the `--json` flag.

 Many of the providers that `libral` knows about are separate
 scripts. `ralsh` searches them in the following order.
 In each case, the
 providers must be executable scripts in a subdirectory `providers` in the